Second year Bioengineers outside the Royal Albert Hall - October 2017

 The admissions tutor reserves Friday afternoons for meeting potential applicants, offer holders, teachers, HE advisors and parents.
 If you are able to get to South Kensington then a Departmental tour and observation of the first year mathematics laboratory can be included in your visit.
 If you are not able to get to South Kensington then a Skype/Facetime meeting can be arranged.

 To make the arrangements for a meeting or for further information, please contact the Admissions Tutor:

 SCHOLARSHIPS AND FUNDING

 There are a number of funding opportunities available for undergraduate students.
-The Department of Bioengineering offers up to 5 Departmental Scholarships each year for exceptional candidates with outstanding academic potential.
-Additionally, there are a number of scholarships available through the College, including 5 prestigious President’s Undergraduate Scholarships.
-Find out more about the President’s Undergraduate Scholarships.
-Please note that there is no need to apply for the Department or President's scholarships as they are allocated as part of the application process.
+The Department of Bioengineering offers up to 15 Departmental Scholarships and 7 prestigious President’s Undergraduate Scholarships each year for exceptional candidates with outstanding academic potential and bioengineering engagement.
+Scholarships are allocated by the admissions tutors following interview.
+Additionally, there are a number of scholarships available through the College, for further information about other scholarships and funding please go to the Imperial College Scholarship search tool.

 Students are also free to pursue external scholarships such as those available from Professional Engineering Institutions or other external organisations:

 - Information on non-Imperial scholarships